- 1A person’s honesty and sincerity of intention: he went to great lengths to establish his liberal bona fidesMore example sentences

-- 1.1 [treated as plural] • informal Documentary evidence showing that a person is what they claim to be; credentials: he set about checking Loretta’s bona fidesMore example sentences
+- 1.1 [treated as plural] • informal Documentary evidence showing a person’s legitimacy; credentials: are you satisfied with my bona fides?More example sentences

 - Now, however, the bona fides of some of those ordinations are in question because the owner of the website is not legally an officer of the church.